 Kirkpatrick & Lockhart certainly had enough corporate clout to halt the decline - with ten offices across the US a fair amount of work crossed the pond to supplement the consistent diet of mid-market corporate deals and AIM placings the firm had built its reputation on.
 And more US muscle was added after the 2007 merger with (Bill Gate's dad's) firm, Preston, Gates & Ellis, and K&L Gates was born.

-It has since been expanding and now with over 2000 lawyers spread over 48 offices worldwide, K&L Gates has hit new heights.
+It has since been expanding and now has over 2,000 lawyers spread over 48 offices worldwide.
 In 2009 the firm merged with Bell, Boyd & Lloyd, a Chicago based firm adding its 215 attorneys into the mix.
 In 2013 the firm decided it too wanted a fat slice of Australian pie and joined forces with Aussie firm Middletons.
 For Middletons, combining forces with K&L Gates, the 20th largest law firm in the world for revenue, was certainly attractive and propelled them into the international arena.

 Global revenue hit $1bn for the first time in 2009.
-In a rather rare but completely transparent move, the firm publishes detailed financials on its website, exposing much more financial info than any of its competitors.
-In 2013 the addition of Middletons made its impact, sending Asia Pacific revenue soaring 256% to $147.7 million In 2015, global revenue dropped 7% from $1.145bn to $1.064bn.
-Average PEP across the firm in 2015 rose 5% to $873k, but remains well below what partners reaped in in 2010, when PEP reached $930k.
+In a rather rare but completely transparent move, the firm published detailed financials on its website, exposing much more financial info than any of its competitors.

 Insiders across the board at the firm’s London office praised its new shiny offices at St Pauls One New Change, particularly the “stunning toilets”.
 Other positive comments included the firm’s “respectful culture” and “interesting clients, quality work [and] respect for work-life balance”.